Skip to main content

 2. Enable the IP allowlist and blocklist feature

-3. Select an IP control policy:
+3. Select IP control policy:

-Configuration Rules Description
+Configuration Rules Instructions

 • Supports adding multiple IP addresses or network segments, with one entry per line separated by line breaks.